emmabritton/tape-device/language.md

 `NOT reg`

-Invert bits in 1st param
+Invert bits in 1st param and store in `ACC`

 ### Stack